-If an evidentiary hearing is held by a hearing officer, a proposal for decision will be issued by the hearing officer that recommends an outcome to the Commission.
+If, instead, a significant issue was raised and an evidentiary hearing is held by a hearing officer, he or she will issue an initial proposal for decision that recommends an outcome to the Commission.
 The parties to the case will have the opportunity to file written comments on the proposal for decision and ask for oral argument before the Commission.
 The Commission will consider the hearing officer's proposal for decision, the parties' comments, and any arguments made at oral argument.
-The Commission may accept, reject, or modify the proposal for decision.
-In so doing, the Commission will issue a final order deciding the case.
-If the decision is to approve the project, the final order will be accompanied by a certificate of public good.
+The Commission may accept, reject, or modify the proposal for decision and will issue a final order deciding the case.
+If the decision is to approve the project, the final order will be accompanied by a certificate of public good ("CPG").

 If the evidentiary hearing is held by the Commission itself, no proposal for decision will be issued.
-Instead, the Commission will issue a final order following review of the parties' briefs.
+Instead, the Commission will issue a final order after reviewing the parties' briefs.

-In a Section 246 case the Commission must issue a decision on an application within five months of its filing or the date the application was determined to be complete.
-Additionally, because Section 246 pertains to temporary structures, a CPG for a Section 246 project is valid for no more than five years.
+In a Section 246 case the Commission must issue a proposal for decision on an application within five months of its filing or the date the application was determined to be complete.
+Because Section 246 pertains to temporary structures, a CPG for a Section 246 project is valid for no more than five years.